Online Guide for Newcomers to Prince Edward Island - Canada

 Most Island festivals are organized over the summer months and early fall, but some are held in the winter.
 They attract both tourists and local people.
 We are only listing some of them on this page.

 DiverseCity is an annual multicultural street festival organized by the PEI Association for Newcomers to Canada in collaboration with government and community partners.
-It is a day to celebrate the diversity of cultures present on the Island and in the city of Charlottetown.
+It is an event to celebrate the diversity of cultures present on the Island held in Charlottetown, Montague and Summerside.
 The event showcases food, music, dance, arts and crafts from around the world.

 This is an annual event organized at the end of June and beginning of July.
 Part of it is the Canada Day celebration with fireworks.
 It usually includes concerts on small stages, and at least one big concert on a big stage, street performers, various shows, and all sorts of fun activities and amusement for people of all ages.